ANSSI-FR/AD-control-paths/README.md

 A few false positives were fixed and new control paths were added, so running it again on already tested ADs might be a good idea.

 ---
+## QUICK START
+- Download and extract the latest binary release from the Github Releases tab on a Windows machine.
+- Skip to part 3 (Dump step)

+---
 0. Install / Prerequisites
 0. Usage context